Ensembles provably learn equivariance through data augmentation: Introduction

-The work most tightly related to ours is \cite{gerken2024emergentequivariancedeepensembles}.
-In there, it was realized that equivariance emerges from augmentation in ensembles, and not in individual networks.
-They provide a formal explaination of this only in the so-called \emph{neural tangent kernel (NTK) limit} \citep{jacot2018neural}.
-Importantly, the optimization dynamics of neural networks in the NTK-limit turn linear \citep{lee2019wide}, so that that setting is considerably simpler than the one we consider here.
+The work most closely related to ours is \cite{gerken2024emergentequivariancedeepensembles}.
+There, it was realized that equivariance emerges from augmentation in ensembles, and not in individual networks.
+They provide a formal explanation of this only in the so-called \emph{neural tangent kernel (NTK) limit} \cite{jacot2018neural}.
+Importantly, the optimization dynamics of neural networks in the NTK-limit turn linear \cite{lee2019wide}, so that that setting is considerably simpler than the one we consider here.
+We should also mention the concurrent \cite{maass2024symmetries}, which concerns the behavior of machine learning models trained on augmented data in the \emph{mean-field limit}, which include ensembles.
+This work is also indirect in that it technically concerns so-called Wasserstein gradient flows of certain functionals, which are limits of the ensemble dynamics.
+In neither work are architectures other than fully connected ones treated.

+Note that this work is \emph{not} about \emph{actively} adapting the training of a priori non-equivariant models to make them (approximately equivariant), such as in e.g. \cite{pertigkiozoglou2024improving,Ouderaa2024Learning}.
+Instead, this work is about showing that equivariance emerges \emph{without regularization} in ensembles.

+One important line of work, which we will rely on for the presentation of our results, is the study of equivariant training algorithms from \cite{li2021convolutional} and \cite{brugiapaglia2022invariance}.
+In an idealized setting, this, for example, refers to gradient flow on symmetric data.
+This flow will then be an equivariant flow.

-Equivariant flows have been studied before in the context of generative models \citep{kohler2020equivariant,katsman2021equivariant,garcia2021n}.
-In this paper, we use results from \citet{kohler2020equivariant} in a different context, namely to study the flow of the \emph{parameters of the network } under (stochastic) gradient flow (descent).
+Equivariant flows have been studied before in the context of generative models \cite{kohler2020equivariant,katsman2021equivariant,garcia2021n}.
+In this paper, we use results from \cite{kohler2020equivariant} in a different context, namely, to study the flow of the \emph{parameters of the network }under (stochastic) gradient flow (descent).